risingwavelabs/risingwave-docs/versioned_docs/version-0.1.15/guides/grafana-integration.md

 ---
 id: grafana-integration
-title: Visualize RisingWave data in Grafana
+title: Configure Grafana to read data from RisingWave
-description: Visualize RisingWave data in Grafana
+description: Configure Grafana to read data from RisingWave.
 slug: /grafana-integration
 ---